HolyMC/survival/README.md

-# gm.survival
-Gamemode : Survival
+# Repository fot the Gamemode Survival